-Exercise D8: The same questions as above, but for $^{67}$ $P_k$ being the kth tetrahedral number plus 2.
+Exercise D8: The same questions as above, but for 69 P_k being the k1th tetrahedral number plus 2.
 (Expect a very long calculation!)

-Hint: To speed up the final step of calculations, one should make "the poor man's infinity" as small as possible (but so that it still avoids false positives; of course, one needs to recheck such "preliminary" answers similarly to how we did it in Exercise D2 on p.
-28).
+Hint: To speed up the final step of calculations, one should make "the poor man's infinity" as small as possible (but so that it still avoids false positives; of course, one needs to recheck such "preliminary" answers similarly to how we did it in Exercise D2).

-Exercises E: Aside: Search's cutoff and the degree of certainty
+Exercises E: Aside: search's cutoff and the degree of certainty

-The following exercises are not fully tuned/debugged yet. $^{68}$
+The following exercises are not fully tuned/debugged yet.70